 Faith, respect for refugees at heart of “ALL SAINTS”

-There's a faith-filled message that will be clear to United Methodists who watch the new film ALL SAINTS (now showing in U.S. theaters): So much good happens when we welcome immigrants and help them settle in the United States.
+There's a faith-filled message that will be clear to United Methodists who watch the 2017 film ALL SAINTS: A lot of good things happen when we welcome immigrants and help them settle in the United States.

 This message is so important that a version of it is included in The Social Principles of The United Methodist Church: “We urge the Church and society to recognize the gifts, contributions, and struggles of those who are immigrants and to advocate for justice for all.”

 So when the film’s main character, the Rev. Michael Spurlock, a paper-salesman-turned-Episcopal-pastor, asks his small congregation “What would you do to save your church?,” the answer seems as clear as the Burmese refugees sitting together in a back row.

 Rev. Spurlock, portrayed by John Corbett, is sent by his bishop to manage All Saints Church, a small Episcopal church in rural Smyrna, Tennessee, located 30 minutes southeast of Nashville.
 The church has been struggling for years and the bishop wants Spurlock to oversee the closing and sale of the church to a “big box retail store.”